jen2004/Shop-Inventory-Application/README.md

 I developed a web-based inventory application for Green Country Dog Houses using Spring Boot and IntelliJ IDEA.
 I started with a base code template provided by the instructor and customized the template for my company.
 I added these key modifications:

-•	<strong>User Interface Customization</strong>- HTML interface enhancements with shop-specific elements (products and parts).
+•	<strong>User Interface Customization</strong>- HTML interface enhancements with shop-specific elements (products and parts).<br>
-•	An "About" page with navigation to and from the main screen.
+•	An "About" page with navigation to and from the main screen.<br>
-•	Added a sample inventory (five products and 12 parts) with logic to prevent overwriting existing data.
+•	Added a sample inventory (five products and 12 parts) with logic to prevent overwriting existing data.<br>
-•	A "Buy Now" button to decrement product inventory, with success and failure feedback messages.
+•	A "Buy Now" button to decrement product inventory, with success and failure feedback messages.<br>
 •	<strong>Inventory Limits</strong> - Extended the “Part” entity to include maximum and minimum inventory fields.
 Modified forms and tables to manage and display these limits.
-Enforced validation for inventory constraints during part addition and updates.
+Enforced validation for inventory constraints during part addition and updates.<br>
-•	<strong>Validation Enhancements</strong> - Added error messages to handle low or high inventory conditions for parts and associated products.
+•	<strong>Validation Enhancements</strong> - Added error messages to handle low or high inventory conditions for parts and associated products.<br>
-•	<strong>Unit Testing</strong> - Wrote and completed unit tests for maximum and minimum inventory constraints.
+•	<strong>Unit Testing</strong> - Wrote and completed unit tests for maximum and minimum inventory constraints.<br>

 I completed this project during my 4th semester at WGU as a part of the class, Java Frameworks D287.